univention/ucsschool-kelvin-rest-api/doc/docs/resource-users.rst

 =============  =============  =========

 UCS\@school user objects have a few attributes and group memberships that must be set correctly.
-The online article `How a UCS@school user should look like <https://help.univention.com/t/how-a-ucs-school-user-should-look-like/15630>`_ describes those.
+The online article :uv:kb:`How a UCS@school user should look like <15630>` describes those.
 The Kelvin API will take care of those settings, when changing user roles.

 Please be aware that changing a users role can have serious side effects.